Skip to content

 Analysis within The Tao of Lucidity: This is among the hardest dilemmas, because it concerns the applicability scope of The Tao of Lucidity’s principles.
 The decentralization principle is an intra-community principle; it assumes participants share the value premise that “lucidity is better than obscuration.”
 In international competition, adversaries may not share this premise.

 The Tao of Lucidity has no neat answer to this, and that is honest.
-What we can say is: (1) decentralization does not mean powerlessness; the federal United States defeated the centralized Axis powers in World War II; (2) centralization’s short-term efficiency advantages are often offset by long-term adaptability disadvantages, as the historical record from Sparta to the Soviet Union suggests; and (3) acknowledging this tension, rather than evading the dilemma with “decentralization is always better,” is itself a lucid attitude.
+What we can say is: (1) decentralization does not mean powerlessness; distributed institutions can still coordinate and mobilize power under pressure; (2) centralization’s short-term efficiency advantages are often offset by long-term adaptability disadvantages, as historical examples from Sparta to the Soviet Union suggest; and (3) acknowledging this tension, rather than evading the dilemma with “decentralization is always better,” is itself a lucid attitude.

 X.3 · Power and Lucidity